goldrieve/goldrieve.github.io/aboutme.md

 ## Skills

 ### Informatics
-* Managment of the labs HPC (package managment and training new starts)
+* Managment of the lab HPC space (package managment and training new starts)
 * Unix/Bash
 * Git
 * R